panva/jose/docs/jwks/remote/variables/jwksCache.md

 • `const` **jwksCache**: unique `symbol`

+Symbol used to configure an externally persisted remote JWKS cache.

 > [!WARNING]\
 > This option has security implications that must be understood, assessed for applicability, and
 > accepted before use.
 It is critical that the JSON Web Key Set cache only be writable by your own